-The DAAD supports higher education institutions in Germany by offering suitable programmes and initiatives to strengthen the ties of international alumni to German universities and to Germany as a whole.
+The DAAD supports higher education institutions in Germany by offering suitable programmes and initiatives to strengthen the ties of international alumni to German universities / research institutions and to Germany as a whole.
 In the following you can find an overview of the most important measures.

-As a result of their study and research visits at German universities, our highly qualified international alumni largely share a positive view of Germany.
+As a result of their study and research visits at German universities / research institutions, our highly qualified international alumni largely share a positive view of Germany.
 They frequently hold key positions in science, politics, business, and culture.
 Networking and lifelong learning are fundamental for alumni, as experts, decision-makers, and partners abroad, to keep in touch with Germany and keep abreast of the latest developments.

 For German development cooperation organisations in various countries, alumni are potential highly qualified employees and contacts in local authorities and a myriad of institutions.
-Around 150,000 students from developing and newly industrialised countries study at German universities, which is an important contribution to German development cooperation and cultural exchange.
+Around 150,000 students from developing countries study at German universities, which is an important contribution to German development cooperation and cultural exchange.

 For German businesses, on the other hand, these Germany alumni are highly competent and attractive business partners.